goodkosawanichakit/goodkosawanichakit/README.md

  I'm currently an undergraduate Computer Science student at King Mongkut's University of Technology North Bangkok.

   ### 🎯 Interests
-  - I have a strong passion for Computer Science, with a particular focus on System Programming and Cyber Security.
+  - I have a strong passion for Computer Science, with a particular focus on System Programming and low level programming.

   ### 🛠 Skills
     - Programming Languages: C/C++, Rust, Python